syaycili/spotifymusicquiz/README.md

 ## Important Note:

 Creating games or trivia quizzes are not allowed in the Spotify API Developer Policy.
-So, you can not change the API to public.
+So, you CAN NOT change the API to public.

 ## Features